xuankimtran/docs-1/pages/katalon-studio/docs/web-service-samples.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/api-sample-prj/KS-API-POST-HTTP-body.png" width="70%" alt="HTTP body in the sample POST request">

-    To learn more about setting parameter in a web service object, you can refer to this document: [Parameterize a web service object](https://docs.katalon.com/katalon-studio/docs/parameterize-a-web-service-object.html#query-parameters).
+    To learn more about setting parameters in a web service object, you can refer to this document: [Parameterize a web service object](https://docs.katalon.com/katalon-studio/docs/parameterize-a-web-service-object.html#query-parameters).

   - Verification: